-- 198. Power to remove statements, names, emblems, slogans, or logos-(1) The Returning Officer may at any time on polling day before the close of the poll cause to be removed or obliterated- - (a) Any statement advising or intended or likely to influence any elector as to the candidate or party for whom the elector should or should not vote; or party lapel badge worn by any person.
+198. Power to remove statements, names, emblems, slogans, or logos-(1) The Returning Officer may at any time on polling day before the close of the poll cause to be removed or obliterated-

-- (b) Any statement advising or intended or likely to influence any elector to abstain from voting; or - (c) Any party name, emblem, slogan, or logo,-which is exhibited in or in view of any public place.
+- (a) Any statement advising or intended or likely to influence any elector as to the candidate or party for whom the elector should or should not vote; or - (b) Any statement advising or intended or likely to influence any elector to abstain from voting; or

+(c) Any party name, emblem, slogan, or logo, - which is exhibited in or in view of any public place.

-(2) Nothing in subsection (1) (c) of this section shall apply to ribbons, streamers, rosettes, or items of a similar nature which are worn or displayed by any person (whether on his or her person or on any vehicle) in his or her party's colours or to a party land hadre worn by any person
+(2) Nothing in subsection (1) (c) of this section shall apply to ribbons, streamers, rosettes, or items of a similar nature which are worn or displayed by any person (whether on his or her person or on any vehicle) in his or her party's colours or to a party lapel badge worn by any person.